 In an automatic, you can achieve the same desired control by shifting into manual mode.
 This allows you to shift up and down to control the RPM and momentum.
 In 2 Wheel drive it does not give you all the control of the Jeep like it does in 4 Wheel Low.
 In an automatic by down shifting to a lower gear you can stay at a lower speed without using your brakes as much.
 It also controls your Jeep not shifting ahead of you and gaining more speed or momentum than you want.

-An example, if you drop down into first gear you might wind out the RPM, so the RPM might go a little bit higher, but your Jeep is only going to go so fast.
+An example, if you drop down into first gear your RPM might go a little bit higher, but your Jeep is only going to go so fast.
 You're only going to pick up as much speed as first gear will allow.
 I'm not saying drive around in first gear.
-What I'm saying is if you downshift, it's going to keep the Jeep at a slower speed.
+If you downshift, it's going to keep the Jeep at a slower speed.